sveinbjornt/Platypus/README.md

 much of the old codebase behind it, but the task grew daunting in size and I was unable to find the time.

-That being said, with these caveats being kept in mind, here is the BSD-licensed source code to Platypus.
+With these caveats in mind, here is the BSD-licensed source code to Platypus.
 At least it's meticulously commented.
-Enjoy.

 ### License